pauljickling/notes/rust/basics.md

 `let number: u32 = 9;`

 In this example, the number variable has the unsigned 32-bit integer as its type.
+Note that when declaring functions the function's parameter types must be annotated.

 Rust has various data types that are broadly divided into two categories: scalar, and compound.